Kiln AI Docs

 Kiln will automatically deploy your fine-tunes when they are complete.
 You can use them from the Kiln UI without any additional configuration.
 Simply select a fine-tune by name from the model dropdown in the "Run" tab.

 Together, Fireworks and OpenAI tunes are deployed "serverless".
-You only pay by for usage (tokens), with no recurring costs.
+You only pay for usage (tokens), with no recurring costs.

 You can use your models outside of Kiln by calling Fireworks or OpenAI APIs with the model ID from the "Fine Tune" tab.